 When discussing assets, we think of different things of value.
-The simplest explanation relates to the items you keep in your physical wallet.
-It usually holds some cash in banknotes and coins, but also a bunch of other things.
-These other things like your ID, driving license, social security card, etc. all represent unique assets.
+The simplest examples are the items you keep in your physical wallet, like cash in banknotes and coins, ID cards, a driver license, credit cards, etc. All of those are assets.

 Assets are non-fungible

-By definition, unique assets are one-of-a-kind, unrepeatable and undividable objects that represent valuable information such as identity, licenses, certificates, etc.
+By definition, unique assets are one-of-a-kind, unrepeatable and undividable objects, representing valuable information such as identity, licenses, certificates, etc.

 Explaining the concept

-Explaining the concept is a challenge on its own.
-Let's try with an example.
-Your driving license is an asset.
-You own it, and that makes you the owner of your driving license.
-Generally speaking, driving licenses as a category of documents are an asset ledger since they all contain the same set of data.
-The government issues your driving license which makes the government the issuer of the license.
+Let's start with an example.
+Your driver license is an asset.
+You own it.
+Generally speaking, driver licenses as a category of documents are on an asset ledger since they are all issued by an authority and all contain the same set of data.
+The government issues your driver license which makes the government the issuer of the license.

-A ledger, therefore, represents a folder containing the assets of a specific issuer and related owners.
+A distributed ledger can be thought of as a folder, containing different assets of a specific issuer and related owners.
 Only the users authorized by the ledger owner are allowed to manage the ledger.
 Depending on its configuration, authorized persons can handle the ledger and thus create and manage its assets.

 An asset is defined in the form of a specifically designed JSON object, which conforms to the RFC-7159 and follows the mapping format defined by the JSON Schema specification.
-This schema represents data conventions and the structure of asset data.
+This schema shows data conventions and the structure of asset database.

 Therefore, within the 0xcert Framework, every asset is structured based on a particular schema.
-Some data of such block can be public, other data can be private.
+Some part of the data can be public, others can stay private.
 Asset data objects are stored in a centralized or decentralized database.
-The issuer is the one that creates an asset, and the original data is always known to both the issuer and the owner of the asset.
+The issuer is the one who created the asset; and the data can be known by both the issuer and the current owner of the asset.

-Every asset is stored on the platform as an ERC-721 non-fungible token (NFT).
-The 0xcert Framework, however, includes an additional set of functions for managing the ledger and its assets which are not included in the ERC-721 standard.
+Every asset is stored in the platform as an ERC-721 non-fungible token.
+The 0xcert Framework has additional functions to manage the ledger and its assets, which are not included in the ERC-721 Standard.

-Every asset is identified by an ID that uniquely describes an asset within a ledger.
+Every asset is identified by a unique ID that describes an asset within a ledger.
 Every asset also has its own cryptographical proof.
 This proof is called an

 imprint and is created from the original asset data object.
-The imprint is stored together with an asset ID within a non-fungible token.
+The imprint, along with its asset ID, are stored within a non-fungible token.
 The issuer and the owner can reveal certain data from the block to third parties.
-Thus, a non-fungible token serves as a publicly available proof that allows for third-party verification of data validity.
-This concept is further described in the Certification section.
+Thus, a non-fungible token can serve as a publicly available proof, which allows third-party data verification.
+This concept is further explained in the Certification section.

-Apart from the imprint, every asset includes a URI which points to a publicly available JSON metadata file with additional public information about the asset.
-This information is meant for public listing on different online services.
+Apart from the imprint, every asset also includes a URI, pointing to a publicly available JSON metadata file with additional public information about the asset.
+This information is intended for public listing on different online services.